 Great experience!
 The medical team was very knowledgeable, and the nurses were so caring.

-Vichaivej International Hospital, located in Bang Khae, Bangkok, Thailand offers patients Bunion Surgery procedures among its total of 111 available procedures, across 3 different specialties.
-Currently, there's no pricing information for Bunion Surgery procedures at Vichaivej International Hospital, as all prices are available on request only, whilst the national average price is approximately $4,168.
-There are many specialists available at the Hospital, with 5 in total, and they are not accredited by any recognized accreditations institutes
+Vichaivej International Hospital, can be found in Bang Khae, Bangkok, Thailand and offers its patients Bunion Surgery procedures as well as 111 other procedures, across 3 different procedure categories.
+At present, there is no pricing information for Bunion Surgery procedures at Vichaivej International Hospital.
+The pricing information is quite specialised, so it's only available on request, and the average price is around $4,168.
+Many medical professionals work at the Hospital, with 5 in total, and Vichaivej International Hospital is not accredited by any recognised accreditations institutions.

 At Medijump, we're making medical easy.
 You can search, compare, discuss, and book your medical all in one place.
 We open the door to the best medical providers worldwide, saving you time and energy along the way, and it's all for FREE, no hidden fees, and no price markups guaranteed.
 So what are you waiting for?